The 2 Best The Daily Poem Podcast Episodes

 Welcome to The Daily Poem.
 Today's poem is John McRae's "In Flanders Fields."Remember: Subscribe, rate, review!

-Today’s poem, though brief, is arguably “bigger on the inside,” just like its subject.
+Today’s poem is for all of the mail carriers.
 Happy reading.
 This is a public episode.
-If you'd like to discuss this with other subscribers or get access to bo...Show More
+If you'd like to discuss this with other subscribers or get access to bonus episodes, visit dailypoempod.substack...Show More

-Today’s poem is a little more (purposefully) enigmatic than most of Dickinson’s verse.
+Robert Frost is having one of those days.
 Happy reading.
 This is a public episode.
-If you'd like to discuss this with other subscribers or get access to bo...Show More
+If you'd like to discuss this with other subscribers or get access to bonus episodes, visit dailypoempod.substack.com...Show More

-Today’s poem sings of one of the most painful and irremediable forms of nostalgia.
+Today’s poem speaks of speaking the unspeakable, and feeling the un-feelable.
 Happy reading.
 This is a public episode.
-If you'd like to discuss this with other subscribers or get access to bonus ...Show More
+If you'd like to discuss this with other subscribers or get access to bonus episo...Show More